jbaans/iothermostat/README.md

 cd /home/iothermostat
 sudo ./setMQTTpasswd.sh
 </pre>
 Note: If you have the RTL8188eu Wifi chip, the command <pre>sudo install-wifi</pre> has to be run after every kernel update to load the right driver!
-We should probably find am automatic solution for that.
+(We should probably find am automatic solution for that).

 # INSTALLATION INSTRUCTIONS